-The financial statements review/audit review and management letter are examined by the community investment financial team.
+The financial statements review/audit review, management letter, and the management representation letter (from management to auditor confirming responsibly) are examined by the community investment financial team.
 UWRC's community investment committee may require additional financial schedules that clarify the organizational accounting for pending and/or funded programs.